andrzejmizera/MEcGANs/README.md

 # Results

-The complete sets of results presented in the manuscript are made available <a href="">here</a>.
+The complete sets of results presented in the manuscript are made available [here](https://data.mendeley.com/datasets/jk3wr7crj7/1).

 # Running of trained generators